Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Acknowledgment

 \section{Acknowledgment}

-This research is supported by the ARC Center of Excellence for Automated Decision Making and Society (CE200100005).
-We acknowledge the utilization of computational resources from the Katana High Performance Computing (HPC) cluster, which is supported by the Faculty of Science, UNSW Sydney.
+This research is supported by the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the United States National Science Foundation under Grant No. 2302968, titled "Understanding Bias in AI Models for the Prediction of Infectious Disease Spread".
+This research is conducted by the ARC Centre of Excellence for Automated Decision-Making and Society (No. CE200100005), funded by the Australian Government through the Australian Research Council.
+We acknowledge the utilization of computational resources from the Katana High Performance Computing (HPC) cluster, which is supported by the Faculty of Engineering, UNSW Sydney.
 We also acknowledge the National Computational Infrastructure (NCI) for providing access to the Gadi supercomputer.